-Thirty two+ years later I'm quite content with that early career choice.
+Thirty three+ years later I'm quite content with that early career choice.
 It blended perfectly with my personality, knowledge set, and thinking skills.
 It's always been more than a "job", with the unintended consequence of a never ending challenge to accurately account for all my billable hours.

-As a generalist in a world of increasing specialization, it's been my observation that a specialist can be much like a man with a hammer - where everything looks like a nail.
+As a generalist in a world of increasing specialization, it's been my observation that a specialist can be much like a man with a hammer - to whom everything looks like a nail.
 In real life, it's commonplace for a major fire or accident to be a complex event set in motion by a number of factors which have all combined or aligned in a certain way for an unfortunate result.
 The ability to see the overall picture enables one to recognize those contributing factors and gain a better understanding of what happened.